Port Security Unit: Waterside Security Division

 The Waterside Security Division consists of boatswain's mates, gunner's mates, machinery technicians, and Maritime Law Enforcement Specialists, led by a division officer and assistant division officer.
-Each TPSB is crewed by enlisted personnel, consisting of a Tactical Coxswain and Tactical Boat Crew members, one of which is a qualified engineer.
+Each TPSB is crewed by enlisted personnel, consisting of a Tactical Coxswain and Tactical Boat Crew members, one of whom is a qualified engineer.

 Shoreside Security Division

 The Shoreside Security Division (SSD) is the ground element of the PSUs.
-They are often tasked with providing protection to vessels in security zones and pier areas and security for internal unit functions, such as joint command areas, communications centers, berthing areas, entry control points (ECP), and vehicle control points (VCP).
+It is often tasked with protecting vessels in security zones and pier areas and providing security for internal unit functions, such as joint command areas, communications centers, berthing areas, entry control points (ECP), and vehicle control points (VCP).
 SSD personnel are also trained in defensive fighting position construction, convoy operations, individual movements, and patrolling.